RobinLinus/coins-legacy/notes/succinct-fullnode.md

 #### Successive Hash Digest?
 The transactions within the inclusion proofs are a major inefficiency.
 SegWit transactions help because they exclude the Signatures from a transaction's hash.
 We might be able to reduce the data further by successively digesting the transaction.
 We do not care about its inputs - we want to prove only one output.
 So we can pre-digest all inputs and all outputs up to our output's index.
 This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
 That is sufficient.
 In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.

+#### Extending Blocks on Request
+We might be able to reduce the network overhead further, by extending blocks interactively.
+New UTXOs are more likely to get spent.
+Thus, the longer a node listens, the fewer block extensions it requires.
+The more blocks it knows, the more proofs it can generate by itself.
+We can extend our protocol such that a node requests "blocks with extensions since chainheight X" where X is a constant communicated at the beginning of a peer session.

+#### Efficient Blockchain Queries